kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v3/05-saving-content.md

 * Add event listener to Update button
 * Add an editor.currentContent property
     - save the latest updates to the post or page while it is being updated and this will be used when ever we need reference that
-        + in the past we just grabbed the form element itself, grabbed it's value, but now we'll create something slightly different which will be a store of the latest current content (post or page)
+        + In the past we just grabbed the form element itself, grabbed it's value, but now we'll create something slightly different which will be a store of the latest current content (post or page)
 * Add updateContent method in our Model
     - to actually do the saving for us
     - the main logic will be here to find out the current post or page we are working with editing and make sure we make the updates and save them

 ## Grab the editor's update button
 Since we may need to use this several times, let's make it a helper

 `js/helpers.js`